+8.1 Dispatching.

-- 8.1 Dispatching. - 8.11 Currently existing dispatching offices shall be continued and supported by the local parties as provided in local supplements.
-(See Addenda, Dispatch Hall Costs.) - 8.111 Effective August 1, 1999, all areas shall have seven-day ordering and dispatching procedures for Walking Bosses/Foremen.
+8.11 Currently existing dispatching offices shall be continued and supported by the local parties as provided in local supplements.
+(See Addenda, Dispatch Hall Costs.)

+8.111 Effective August 1, 1999, all areas shall have seven-day ordering and dispatching procedures for Walking Bosses/Foremen.
 This means that orders for Sunday night shifts and Monday day shift will be taken on Sundays.

-- 8.12 The employer shall have the right to select, assign and terminate Walking Bosses or Foremen to be used on a job.
+8.12 The employer shall have the right to select, assign and terminate Walking Bosses or Foremen to be used on a job.

 Hall Walking Bosses/Foremen in Locals 91, 92, 98, shall be dispatched on a Rotational System, pursuant to local agreements.
+The Parties agree and reconfirm their commitment that in the event an employer requires the dispatch of a Walking Boss/Foreman with necessary skills for a particular operation, the local dispatchers will fulfill this request.

+8.121 An exception to Section 8.12 shall apply to the dispatch of hall workers in the Los Angeles/Long Beach, Port Hueneme, and Port of San Diego areas.
+The dispatch of such workers is governed by provisions of the local agreement.
+8.2 Registration.

+8.21 The local parties shall maintain a list of Walking Bosses/Foremen, such lists to include both casual or extra and steadily-employed workers.

+8.22 All registration will follow the Coastwise Foremen's Hiring Process pursuant to COWB No. 09-21, unless modified by the Coast Parties.

+8.221 Applicants for foreman/walking boss registration shall be required to satisfy PCL&CA obligations to be considered for promotion (e.g., crane training, Herman/Flynn obligations etc.).

-The Parties agree and reconfirm their commitment that in the event an employer requires the dispatch of a Walking Boss/Foreman with necessary skills for a particular operation, the local dispatchers will fulfill this request. - 8.121 An exception to Section 8.12 shall apply to the dispatch of hall workers in the Los Angeles/Long Beach, Port Hueneme, and Port of San Diego areas.
-The dispatch of such workers is governed by provisions of the local agreement. - 8.2 Registration. - 8.21 The local parties shall maintain a list of Walking Bosses/Foremen, such lists to include both casual or extra and steadily-employed workers. - 8.22 When additions to the registered list are to be made, the selection of such additional workers shall be made in accordance with provisions contained in local supplements. - 8.23 There shall be no reduction in the registered Walking Bosses/Foremen work force during the term of the Agreement except for normal attrition due to quits, deaths and retirements, and deregistration for cause.
-This does not preclude the parties from agreeing upon a reduction in force should unusual circumstances develop. - 8.231 The provisions of Section 8.23 are subject to implementation of all applicable Pay Guarantee Plan provisions.
+8.23 There shall be no reduction in the registered Walking Bosses/Foremen work force during the term of the Agreement except for normal attrition due to quits, deaths and retirements, and deregistration for cause.
+This does not preclude the parties from agreeing upon a reduction in force should unusual circumstances develop.

+8.231 The provisions of Section 8.23 are subject to implementation of all applicable Pay Guarantee Plan provisions.

+8.24 The Employers agree not to interfere with the Walking Bosses or Foremen's right to transfer their registration back to the longshore registration list provided, however, that Walking Bosses/Foremen shall at all times remain as an autonomous unit.

+8.241 Walking Bosses or Foremen who transfer their registration back to longshore or clerk registration as provided in Section 8.24 will be barred from future foremen hiring processes for three (3) years from the date of return.